History of Cuba: Martí's Insurrection and the start of the war

 On 1 and 11 April 1895, the main rebel leaders landed on two expeditions in Oriente: Major Antonio Maceo and 22 members near Baracoa and Martí, Máximo Gómez and four other members in Playitas.
-Around that time, Spanish forces in Cuba numbered about 80,000, of which 20,000 were regular troops, and 60,000 were Spanish and Cuban volunteers.
+Around that time, Spanish forces in Cuba numbered about 80,000, including 60,000 Spanish and Cuban volunteers.
 The latter were a locally enlisted force that took care of most of the guard and police duties on the island.
-Wealthy landowners would volunteer a number of their slaves to serve in this force, which was under local control and not under official military command.
 By December, 98,412 regular troops had been sent to the island and the number of volunteers had increased to 63,000 men.
 By the end of 1897, there were 240,000 regulars and 60,000 irregulars on the island.
 The revolutionaries were far outnumbered.

 The rebels came to be nicknamed "Mambis" after a black Spanish officer, Juan Ethninius Mamby, who joined the Dominicans in the fight for independence in 1846.
-The Spanish soldiers referred to the Dominican insurgents as "the men of Mamby" and "Mambis".
 When the Ten Years' War broke out in 1868, some of the same soldiers were assigned to Cuba, importing what had by then become a derogatory Spanish slur.
 The Cubans adopted the name with pride.

 After the Ten Years' War, possession of weapons by private individuals was prohibited in Cuba.
 Thus, one of the most serious and persistent problems for the rebels was a shortage of suitable weapons.
 This lack of arms forced them to utilise guerrilla tactics, using the environment, the element of surprise, fast horses and simple weapons such as machetes.
 Most of their firearms were acquired in raids on the Spaniards.
 Between 11 June 1895 and 30 November 1897, 60 attempts were made to bring weapons and supplies to the rebels from outside Cuba, but only one succeeded, largely due to British naval protection.
-28 of these resupply attempts were halted within U.S. territory, five were intercepted by the U.S. Navy, four by the Spanish Navy, two were wrecked, one was driven back to port by a storm, and the fate of another is unknown.